Niranj-S/Hyprland-Rice-Pywal/README.md

 - Shared color palette for kitty, waybar, wofi, and yazi
 - Yazi colors are generated using a custom pywal template

-Generated cache files are intentionally not tracked in this repository.

 ---